This Question Really

 What Is This Question Really Asking

 On the surface, it's arithmetic.
-On top of that, subtract 1999 from the current year.
-Done.
+Day to day, perspective.
 But nobody types "how many years ago was 1999" into a search bar just for the math.
+Subtract 1999 from the current year.
+In real terms, done.
 They're usually looking for context.
-Worth adding: perspective.
 A way to locate themselves in time.

 Maybe you're writing a birthday card for someone turning 25.
 Maybe you're trying to explain the Y2K panic to a teenager who thinks "dial-up" is a retro aesthetic.
 Maybe you're 40 and wondering how the Spice Girls' first album is now older than you were when it came out.